allegroai/clearml-docs/docs/integrations/ignite.md

 ```

 This will create a [ClearML Task](../fundamentals/task.md) that captures your script's information, including Git details,
-uncommitted code, python environment, all information logged through TensorboardLogger, and more.
-Visualize all the
+uncommitted code, python environment, all information logged through `TensorboardLogger`, and more.

-captured information in the experiment's page in ClearML's [WebApp](#webapp)
+Visualize all the captured information in the experiment's page in ClearML's [WebApp](#webapp)

 See a code example [here](https://github.com/allegroai/clearml/blob/master/examples/frameworks/ignite/cifar_ignite.py).

 ## ClearMLLogger
 PyTorch Ignite supports a ClearML Logger to log metrics, text, model/optimizer parameters, plots, and model checkpoints